Skip to content

 ts

-import { prepareTestWsMessageContext, useWsRooms } from '@moostjs/event-ws'
+import { prepareTestWsMessageContext, useWsMessage } from '@moostjs/event-ws'

 }

-it('should join a room and return room list', () => {
+it('should handle a chat message', () => {

 const runInCtx = prepareTestWsMessageContext({